Hexanilix/Too-Many-Magical-Items/README.md

 > More and more parts of the plugin are becoming able to be toggled and modified, so this list isn't yet complete

-### Default template for ```tmmi.properties``` file:
+### Default template for ```config.yml``` file:
 ```
-# Last automatic modification: 26/04/2024 19:46:34
+# Last automatic modification: 29/04/2024 13:16:27
-fileversion=1.0.0
+file_version: 1.0.1
-# Do not change the above values and names, this can cause issues and improper loading in the plugin
+# Do not change the above values, this can cause issues and improper loading in the plugin
-# The following values are to be modified:
+# The following values are to be customised, change any value after the '=' char to your liking based
-enabeled=true
-autosave=true
-autosaveMessage=true
-autosaveFrequency=18000 # 30 minutes
+# of this list:
+enabled: true
+autosave: true
+autosave_frequency: 1800
+autosave_message: true
+message_value: Autosaving...
+disabled_spells:
+   -
+spell_collision: true
 ```
-> This file may be subsequent to changes in the plugin itself before its updated here.
-This can be seen via the ```fileversion``` property.
+> This file may be subsequent to change in the plugin itself before its updated here.
+This can be seen via the ```file_version``` property.
 You may hheck the release note attached to the release you downloaded, or run ```/tmmi plugin fileversion``` to find the plugins current fileversion.
 This should not happen but please be ware